hpc-carpentry/hpc-carpentry.old-site/why-hpc-carpentry.md

 ## Learner Profiles

+Here we've borrowed from the concept of "user profiles" or "[user modeling][user-modeling]" in the world of user interface design to create "learner profiles" of a potential learner at an HPC Carpentry workshop.
+These profiles describe some of a learner's background experience, skills, motivation, and goals.

 > ## Environmental Biology
 >
 > Y. is an environmental biologist that uses DNA signatures obtained from